 - Request a free shower timer to encourage family members who take long showers to take shorter ones.

-- Request a copy of the Lawn Watering Guide and a sprinkler gauge if you have an automatic sprinkler system.
-This guide contains tips for determining how much and how often you should water to have a lush, green lawn without over watering.
+- Refer to the lawn watering guide information in the Water Conservation Newsletter for tips for determining how much and how often you should water to have a lush, green lawn without over watering.
 Studies show that on average, 50%-70% of home water is used outdoors for watering lawns and gardens.

 - Click here to learn how to create or re-design a more water-wise garden.
 There are extensive sections on design, irrigation and garden care, a plant library that will include the culture, anatomy and description of over 1,000 plants, along with the photo section of water-wise and beautiful gardens in Millbrae and the Bay Area.